OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:8

-> and Ibneiah the son of Jeroham,
+> along with Ibneiah, descendant of Jeroham,
-> and Elah the son of Uzzi, the son of Michri,
+> and Elah, descendant of Uzzi and Michri,
-> and Meshullam the son of Shephatiah, the son of Reuel, the son of Ibnijah;
+> and Meshullam, descendant of Shephatiah, Reuel, and Ibnijah;

 ---

 ## 1 Chronicles 9:9

 > and their relatives according to their generations, 956.
-> All these were heads of fathers’ households according to their fathers’ houses.
+> All these were leaders of their fathers’ households according to their family lines.

 ---